sumit-raghav-06/Retail-sales-analysis/README.md

 # 🛒 Retail Sales Analysis
 End-to-end retail sales analysis using Python, SQL and Power BI with interactive dashboard and business insights
 ---

+## 📌 Overview

 This project analyzes retail sales performance to identify key drivers of revenue and profitability.
 The analysis focuses on discount impact, regional performance, and loss-making products to support data-driven decision-making
+This project simulates real-world retail analytics workflows used for business decision-making

+---

 ## 🚀 Project Highlights